xorxyz/kernelquest/notes/design/game.md

 > forcing you to understand what you value
 > and make a bet on that choice"

+1:
+- player uncovers new item or ability;
+- experiments and figures out how to use that item or ability;
+- uses it to solve puzzles that allow you to move onto the next stage;
+- each room has one main puzzle which serves as a way to teach you how to use your new abilities

+2:
 - short term risk in exchange for large reward
 - random parallel learning
 - expectation of failure most of the time
 - limit tool availability
 - competing objectives

+# mission?

+- toys
+- human-size computing
+- computing from first principles
+- something something faerie stories, fantasy & Tolkien

+# level design

+ideas should be embodied by the game mechanics, or taught through quests, or implied through the narrative.

+## exploitable systems and emergent design

+end goals, obstacles, tools

+1. define the end goal as loosely as you possibly can
+2. place obstacles in the way that prevent them from getting what they want too easily
+3. allow the player to tackle that obstacle in a variety of ways by manipulating the game systems given a complex set of tools

+# quest ideas

+- drudgery. as a novice wizard, you are tasked with menial magical tasks like formatting `mandoc` pages by hand.